mathernemorgan/MIST-4610-B4-Project2/README.md

 ## Database Database Description

+Our database was designed to transform the two messy source spreadsheets, Sales_Dump and Product_Supplier_Master, into a compact relational model that supports data cleaning, structured storage, and the required SQL analysis.
+This matches the project goal of creating a conceptual model, implementing a database, and using that database to answer business questions.
+The assignment also emphasizes that a strong final model should remain relatively compact, with about 8 to 10 entities, and should clearly show entities, attributes, identifiers, and relationships.

+The model centers on the retail sales process for Northline Outfitters, a small online retailer that purchases products from outside vendors and sells them directly to customers in the United States and Canada.
+The database separates operational data into core business entities so that customer, employee, product, vendor, order, and payment information are not stored repeatedly in a single spreadsheet row.
+This reduces redundancy and makes the data easier to query and maintain.
+The design is intended to reflect the business case described in the project instructions, where sales records contain order-level and line-level information and product records contain vendor, category, and inventory-related details.

 | Entity | Type | Key Attributes | Relationships |
 |---|---|---|---|
 | **Orders** | Transactional | order_id (PK), sale_date, shipping_location, country | Belongs to 1 Customer; handled by 1 Employee; has many OrderLines; uses 1 PaymentMethod |